-The correct course of action is to ensure that each electrolytic capacitor’s insulation is ‘reformed’ by the application of a current limited voltage to each individual capacitor.
+The correct course of action is to ensure that each electrolytic capacitor’s insulation is ‘reformed’ by the application of a current and voltage limited DC supply to each individual capacitor.
 Current limiting ensures that the heat generated within the capacitor is kept at a sufficiently low level that damage does not occur.
 My preferred method is to carefully disconnect each electrolytic capacitor and apply a voltage, equal to the working voltage of the respective capacitor, via a suitable current limiting resistor to that capacitor.

 For example, for a 450V working capacitor, I apply 450V DC, observing the correct polarity, via a 470K 2W resistor to the capacitor and measure the voltage drop across the resistor with a volt meter -

 The circuit assumes that the negative line of the power supply is connected to ground but this is not mandatory.
 Should the positive line be grounded instead then move the 470K resistor to the positive side of the capacitor.
 Care is needed if the capacitor case is internally connected to one of the capacitor wiring tags.